Tragic New York City helicopter crash hits home in Barcelona where victims were well-known

 In a LinkedIn post in 2022, he thanked his family, “my endless source of energy and happiness, for their unconditional support, love ... and patience.”

-His wife, Camprubí Montal, hailed from northeast Catalonia, where Barcelona is located.
+Camprubí Montal hailed from northeast Catalonia, where Barcelona is located.
 She had worked for Siemens Energy for about seven years, including as its global commercialization manager and as a digitalization manager, according to her LinkedIn account.

 She was also closely tied to the history of the famous Barcelona soccer club.
 Her grandfather, Agustí Montal i Costa, was president of the club from 1969 to 1977, and her great-grandfather Agustí Montal i Galobart, presided the club from 1946-1952.